Frojd/react-sass-starterkit/README.md

 ## Throubleshooting and support

-Using react addons?
+### Using react addons?
 Getting trouble with multiple react loaded?
-Change externals to look like this:
+Change externals to look like this in your webpack.config.js

 ```javascript
 externals: {